navarrorc/jekyll-workbook/README.md

 # Jekyll Workbook

-## Run the following
+## Run the following to install jekyll and gulp-cli
 ./setup.sh

 ## Run the following to create a jekyll site
-jekyll new my-awesome-site --blank && cd my-awesome-site
+./create.sh

-## Add the files in the _additional-resources directory to all jekyll projects and then run the following two commands
+## Change directory to the newly create jekyll site and run the following
-npm install

 gulp